With Christmas approaching, shops are publicizing their best deals — but it’s easy to let it go to your head. Cybercriminals rely on this.

 The festivities typically leave a large hole in your bank balance, so it’s tempting to enter competitions to win free items you can either give away, or keep as a treat for yourself.

 But they’re often too good to be true.

 Generally, these come in the form of a “bait and switch” scam, which offers you entry to a draw where x number of lucky participants, chosen at random, receive a brand new iPhone, for example.
 Apple products are expensive and turn heads, so scammers like dangling them in front of your eyes.

 To be in with a chance of winning, you need to enter a few personal details and fill out a survey.
 That should ring some alarm bells.
-Scammers could then either collect that sensitive data or be on a pay-per-click scheme.
+Scammers could either collect that sensitive data, or be on a pay-per-click scheme.

 Simply do not enter private details on a site you don’t trust.

 The “bait and switch” method can also be employed in a bricks-and-mortar store, but instead of gobbling up private information, they advertize a product that’s out of stock.
 More often than not, they console you by offering an inferior product; sometimes, however, they show you a dearer item.